Ukaoha/Bankist-app/README.md

-#Bankist App
+# Bankist App
-An app for transactions
 Learnt JavaScript Array methods, Dates and time .
-All logins are static as i used static arrays , to login use :
+All logins are static as i used static arrays for login  :
 user: cu , pin : 1111
 user: SI , pin: 2222
 user: Gj , pin: 3333